DIPLOMA IN CHINESE HERBAL MEDICINE

 Our professionally accredited Chinese Herbal Medicine training is available to all Acupuncture and Chinese Medicine senior students and graduates to complement their knowledge of acupuncture.

-The Chinese Herbal Medicine professional training is delivered in 2 levels.
-Following successful completion of level 1 students achieve Postgraduate Certificate in Chinese Herbalism and Diploma in Medical Herbalism following completion of level 2.
 In order to address the changes in prescribing herbal formulas under the European Herbal Directive we have structured a post graduate training programme for acupuncturists to address the requirements of the Herbal Directive.

 Students will be taught properties of different herbs, their indications and contra indications, the clinical use of each individual herbs and their place within classical formula.
 Students will be taught to work with and use herbs in raw, natural, and powdered formats.
 Herbal clinical studies are a strong aspect of the post graduate herbal programmes.